Using a car at Disney World

 Tip: Daily prices tend to go down once you rent for a week, so even if you only need a car for a few days of your trip, be sure to compare prices to see what it would cost for a few days vs. a full week.

-Orlando has some of the best car rental prices that I’ve seen anywhere.
+Orlando has some of the best car rental prices anywhere.
 It isn’t hard to get a good deal; it just takes a little work.

-When renting a car, the advice I most often pass along is to book a fully refundable fare when the cost fits your budget, and then check back frequently to see if the prices drop.
+When renting a car, the best advice is to book a fully refundable fare when the cost fits your budget, and then check back frequently to see if the prices drop.
 As long as your fare is refundable, you can cancel and re-book as many times as you’d like making it easy to snag the best price possible.

-When looking for valid discount codes, my favorite place to go is MouseSavers.
+When looking for valid discount codes, the best place to go is MouseSavers.
 They always seem to have the best Orlando-specific codes for all the major rental car companies.
 You can find the list of current codes on their rental car discount code page.

 Tip: There have been recent reports of price gouging at some of the gas stations closest to the airport.
-When refilling your tank before your return flight home, I suggest using an app like GasBuddy or Gas Guru to find the best price on your route to the airport, just make sure that if you have to exit a tollway you have enough change for your tolls.
+When refilling your tank before your return flight home, it is suggested that you use an app like GasBuddy or Gas Guru to find the best price on your route to the airport, just make sure that if you have to exit a tollway you have enough change for your tolls.

 Florida is full of toll roads.
 Many of the direct routes to Walt Disney World require you to pay a small fee.